ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of rain showers after 2pm.
-Mostly cloudy.
-High near 47, with temperatures falling to around 45 in the afternoon.
-         South southwest wind 9 to 13 mph, with gusts as high as 23 mph.
-Chance of precipitation is 20%.<br></div>
+         <h3>This Afternoon</h3>A slight chance of rain.
+Cloudy, with a high near 48.
+South southwest wind around 13 mph, with gusts as high as 26 mph.
+Chance
+         of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain showers.
-Cloudy.
-Low around 40, with temperatures rising to around 42 overnight.
-South southwest wind 2 to
-         8 mph.
-Chance of precipitation is 30%.<br></div>
+         <h3>Tonight</h3>A chance of rain.
+Cloudy, with a low around 42.
+South southwest wind 3 to 9 mph, with gusts as high as 18 mph.
+Chance of precipitation
+         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>Rain showers likely.
-Cloudy, with a high near 49.
-South southeast wind around 5 mph.
-Chance of precipitation is 60%.<br></div>
+         <h3>Tuesday</h3>A chance of rain and patchy fog before 8am, then rain likely and patchy fog.
+Cloudy, with a high near 47.
+South southeast
+         wind around 3 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>Rain showers.
+         <h3>Tuesday Night</h3>Rain before 2am, then rain and patchy fog.
 Cloudy, with a low around 41.
-East southeast wind around 3 mph.
-Chance of precipitation is 80%.<br></div>
+East wind around 5 mph.
+Chance of precipitation is
+         80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Christmas Day</h3>A chance of rain showers.
-Cloudy, with a high near 48.
+         <h3>Christmas Day</h3>A chance of rain.
+Cloudy, with a high near 50.
 East southeast wind around 6 mph.
-Chance of precipitation is 40%.<br></div>
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A chance of rain showers before midnight.
-Cloudy, with a low around 43.
+         <h3>Wednesday Night</h3>A chance of rain before midnight.
+Mostly cloudy, with a low around 43.
 East southeast wind around 3 mph.
 Chance of precipitation
          is 30%.<br></div>
    </p>
    <p>